mbreed-author/mbreed-author.github.io/index.md

 <br/>

 Intrigued?
 Click the button below to subscribe to my occasional newsletter.
 In return, you will receive a free Hugh Hammond story: *The Final Patient* - long-listed for the [Fish Publishing Short Story Prize](https://www.fishpublishing.com/2020/03/16/short-story-prize-2019-20-results-short-long-lists/#long).
-I'll announce when the sequel - *The Hammond Catastrophe* - is published.
+I'll announce when the sequel - *The Hammond Catastrophe* - is published at a discount.
 I won't pass on your email, or use it for anything else.

-[Subscribe to my newsletter](https://mailchi.mp/b0fc2207af03/newsletter-signup){:.btn .center}{:target="_blank"}
+[Subscribe to my newsletter](https://storyoriginapp.com/giveaways/4ddcce98-c02b-11ea-bd8b-f770e51f6195){:.btn .center}{:target="_blank"}

 <br/>
 <br/>